 The farm legislation funds federal nutrition programs including food stamps, the U.S. Department of Agriculture’s biggest expense, as well as subsidies to farmers that lower raw- materials costs for companies including Archer Daniels Midland Co.
-(ADM) and Bunge Ltd. (BG) In the next 10 years, measures approved by the House Agriculture Committee and passed by the Senate would cost about $1 trillion, with cuts in nutrition programs, including food stamps, and farm subsidies.
+(ADM:US) and Bunge Ltd. (BG:US) In the next 10 years, measures approved by the House Agriculture Committee and passed by the Senate would cost about $1 trillion, with cuts in nutrition programs, including food stamps, and farm subsidies.
 Lower payments to farmers would be partially offset by adjustments in crop- insurance initiatives.

 The Senate passed its five-year measure in June, and the House Agriculture Committee advanced a plan in July.
 House Majority Whip Kevin McCarthy, a California Republican, said Sept.
 10 that leadership still hopes to get a farm bill passed by the end of the month.

 Hurdles remain, especially between the House committee and Senate versions of the Supplemental Nutrition Assistance Program, or food stamps.
 The House version calls for a $16 billion cut over 10 years, about four times the Senate’s reduction.

 Democrats including Stabenow have said the House cuts are too large, while Tea Party Republicans including Representative Tim Huelskamp of Kansas have said they’re not enough.

 Representative Collin Peterson of Minnesota, top Democrat on the House Agriculture Committee, said Republican leadership doesn’t appear interested in passing a law.
 “They’ve apparently decided not to do it before the election,” he said of House leaders.
 “I can’t really do anything about it.”